spacetelescope/pastasoss/README.md

 ## Get Involved

 We welcome community feedback to improve and expand PASTASOSS.
 Community feedback  and contribution is encouraged!
-Please reach out to the author.

 ## Resources
 TBD